Ge0frey/Obsidian-Network/Docs/PLATFORM_SETUP.md

 Navigate to http://localhost:5173 in your browser

 ### 2. Login
-- Click "Use Demo Account" for quick access
-- Or enter your wallet address and DAO ID
+enter your wallet address and DAO ID

 ### 3. Explore Features
 - **Dashboard**: View treasury overview and AI recommendations